YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
+where Mat\<type\> is dense matrix class.
+The type double can replace with float, you can run the test.cpp file to test the algorithm.
-where Mat\<type\> is dense matrix class and factor is the matrix list of the corresponding CP decomposition factors.
+The factor is the matrix list of the corresponding CP decomposition factors.

 You can call cp_als function like:

         cp_decomposition<double> cp_decomposition(Tensor3D<double> &a, int rank, int max_iter，double tol);

-The type double can replace with float, you can run the test.cpp file to test the algorithm.
+where Tensor3D\<type\> is third-order tensor class.
 </details>

 <details>